 When God looks back on the journey, it is to show how His people have walked before Him, how they have set out and how they have camped.
 In this enumeration he does not speak about revolt, but about progress.
 If we had only this list of places, we could conclude that Israel from Egypt to Moab faithfully moved from one place to another in good order.

 The situation is that the new generation has replaced the old one.
 However, the report gives the impression that there has never been an earlier generation.
 The people who arrive in the plains of Moab are seen as the people who have left Egypt.
 With this report God indicates that His plans and intentions will be realized, despite the loss and disappearance of an entire generation.

 Certain events are mentioned, but they are not events that refer to the sins of the people.
 At any place we can think of our way with Him and His way with us.
 He wants us to think about that as He does.
-Such memories can only exist after we have gone a way.
+Such memories can only exist after we have left that event or place.
 Only then can we look back and God here proposes to do so with His eyes.